 Climbing bolts and bolt hangers fail because of corrosion caused by constant exposure to salt water.
 Failure of the stainless steel bolts used for climbing is by a mechanism called Chloride Stress Corrosion Cracking (SCC).
 A bolt is held in place in rock by friction, stress, and tension on the bolt shaft, the nut, and the bolt hanger.
 The corrosion cracking occurs on any part of the bolt or hanger that is exposed to salt water, including sea mist, which corrodes and cracks the metal and leads to breakage.
 Most bolts shear off flush with the rock surface, while bolt hangers usually break at the 90-degree bend or at the bolt hole.

 It's difficult to assess the strength and viability of a climbing anchor by merely looking at it.
 Most of the damage is unseen by the naked eye or the bolt is high above the ground and out of sight.
 Every climbing area, route, and bolt is different so environmental factors like wind direction, exposure to the sun, distance from the sea, and moisture on the rock will affect the integrity and strength of the bolts.
 One indication of possible bolt damage is a rust beard or reddish streak below the bolt.
 If you see that, avoid that climb.

 To avoid future accidents and possible fatalities from bolt failure, the UIAA makes these recommendations for anyone climbing at marine environments:

-- Before any climbing, we strongly recommend that you enquire with the local climbers and/or with the local people who equipped the routes about the quality of the anchors in place.
+- Before any climbing, we strongly recommend that you inquire with local climbers and/or with the local people who equipped the routes about the quality of the anchors in place.